Parklet Resource Guide

-All parklets must comply with local regulations and design criteria and possess all required permits, meet ADA requirements, maintain roadway drainage, allow for access to any below-ground utilities, be properly insured, have community support and possess a maintenance plan.
-Parklets are normally required to have a local steward, usually a nearby business or group of businesses who accept the responsibility of keeping the parklet clean and landscaping and street furniture maintained.
+All parklets must comply with parklet design guidelines.
+This includes local regulations and design criteria, acquiring all required permits, meeting ADA requirements, maintaining roadway drainage, allowing for access to any below-ground utilities, being properly insured, having community support, and possessing a maintenance plan.
+Parklets are normally required to have a local steward, usually, a nearby business or group of businesses who accept the responsibility of keeping the parklet clean and landscaping and street furniture maintained.

-The best designed parklets take into consideration all amenities that would benefit the immediate surroundings, such as benches, lighting structures, planters, landscaping and vegetation that screen the seating area from traffic while still providing vistas across the street.
+The best-designed parklets take into consideration all amenities that would benefit the immediate surroundings, such as benches, lighting structures, planters, landscaping, and vegetation that screen the street seating from traffic while still providing vistas across the street.
 If bicycle racks can be incorporated into the parklet design, it can increase the number of potential patrons at local businesses and encourage more people to travel by bicycle.